hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 The generated SCIM Proxy Token should be copied and applied in the Azure AD Enterprise Application.

-*   In Azure AD go to the “Enterprise applications”
+*   In Azure AD, go to the “Enterprise applications”.
-*   Click the “SSO-Integration” application
+*   Click the “SSO-Integration” application.
-*   Click the “Provisioning” on the left navigation window
+*   Click the “Provisioning” on the left navigation window.
-*   Click the “Edit provisioning
+*   Click the “Edit provisioning.
-*   Click the “Admin Credentials”
+*   Click the “Admin Credentials”.
-*   Update the generated token in the “Secret Token” field
+*   Update the generated token in the “Secret Token” field.
-*   Update the URL https://sps.us1.greenlake-hpe.com/v1alpha1/scimproxy in the “Tenant URL” field
+*   Update the URL https://sps.us1.greenlake-hpe.com/v1alpha1/scimproxy in the “Tenant URL” field.

 ![](/img/screenshot-2024-02-14-at-2.08.46 pm.png)